-This fall, two Prindle Interns, Cheney Hagerup ’15 and Tyler Davies ’14, attended the National Conference on Ethics in America at the United States Military Academy at West Point.
+In fall 2012, two Prindle Interns, Cheney Hagerup ’15 and Tyler Davies ’14, attended the National Conference on Ethics in America at the United States Military Academy at West Point.
 Following their return to DePauw, Dr. Bob Steele, Director of The Prindle Institute for Ethics, asked Cheney and Tyler to discuss their experiences at the conference.

 Dr. Steele: Cheney and Tyler, what intrigued you about attending this conference?

 My grandfather graduated from West Point in ’60 and served in the U.S. Army for 20 years.
 Upon being invited to attend this conference, I immediately knew that I wanted to participate.
 The opportunity to exchange perspectives with college students from across the country and also with West Point cadets was one I could not pass up.